Wedding dress of Meghan Markle: Veil

-The dress is augmented by a long 5 metre (16-ft) veil, hand-embroidered with a variety of flowers on its hem, and symbolic sprays of wheat.
+The dress is augmented by a long 5 metre (16-ft) veil, made from silk tulle and hand-embroidered with a variety of flowers on its hem, and symbolic sprays of wheat.
 It was 3 metres wide.
 The veil took longer to create than the dress itself, and the embroiderers spent 500 hours on completing it, washing their hands every 30 minutes to make sure that the veil would remain immaculate until the wedding day.
 A piece of the blue dress from Markle's first date with Prince Harry was stitched into the bridal veil.
 Markle also chose two favourite flowers – wintersweet (Chimonanthus praecox), which grows outside Nottingham Cottage at Kensington Palace, where she and Harry lived, and the California poppy (Eschscholzia californica), from where she was born – along with individual flowers representing the 53 countries of the Commonwealth, reflecting the couple's interest in the work of the Commonwealth.
 The countries and flowers are: